eliranwong/bible/README.md

 # progress
 The command line version is taking shape ...

-At the moment , you may try commands like:
+At the moment, you may try commands like:

 To open John 3:16 in KJV bible:
 * dart bin/main.dart open KJV John 3:16